173TECH/sayn/docs/index.md

 ## Introduction

 **SAYN is a command line tool that enables analytics teams to build a robust, scalable and efficient data modelling & processing infrastructure.** It enables data analysts and engineers to create and orchestrate tasks (including SQL and Python) and to build data processes in minutes.

-SAYN is maintained by [173tech](https://www.173tech.com){target="\_blank"} with :heart:.
+ The current stable version is `0.1`.
+SAYN is being developed actively, so please ensure you check version updates for compatibility before upgrading (you can obviously always revert back).

+Made with :heart: by [173tech](https://www.173tech.com){target="\_blank"}.

-## Usage
+## Use Cases

 SAYN can be used for multiple purposes across the analytics workflow: